TL;DR

 The task

-A JD just dropped that looks like a fit, at first glance.
+A JD just dropped that looks like a fit at first glance.
 Half the bullets are buzzwords that hiring managers paste into every role; the other half is the real bar.
-You want to know which is which, where your background actually maps, where your gaps are, and what questions you should expect when you walk into the interview.
+You want to know which is which, where your background actually maps, where your gaps are, and which questions to expect in the interview.
 Without this triage you either talk yourself out of applying, or apply with no plan and freeze in round two.

 AI is excellent at separating signal from buzzword (it has read thousands of JDs and knows the patterns), mapping requirements to your CV, and predicting interview questions.
-It is poor at knowing internal context.
-Sometimes a “nice-to-have” is actually mandatory because the hiring manager wrote it casually.
-When AI says “nice-to-have,” verify with a recruiter conversation if you can.
+It is poor at internal context.
+Sometimes a “nice-to-have” is mandatory because the hiring manager wrote it casually, and sometimes a scary-looking must-have is negotiable for the right person.
+When the model labels something “nice-to-have,” confirm with a recruiter screen if you can.

 What to feed the AI

-• The full JD text, including title, level, location
+- The full JD text, including title, level, and location

-• Your CV / background summary (concise, not the full resume)
+- Your CV or a background summary (concise, not the full resume)

-• The company name and team (so AI can guess at conventions)
+- The company name and team, so the model can guess at conventions

-• What you cannot move on (location, hours, comp floor)
+- What you cannot move on: location, hours, comp floor, visa

-• Your specific worry (e.g. “I have no kubernetes experience”) so AI can address it
+- Your specific worry (for example, “I have no Kubernetes experience”) so the model addresses it directly

 Analyse this JD for me.